Skip to Main Content

 Pew Research Center is a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping the world.
 They conduct public opinion polling, demographic research, content analysis and other data-driven social science research.
 They do not take policy positions.

-Look at the tabs across the website banner and click on Topics.
-There you might select Generation X, Generation Y, Millennials, Baby Boomers, Social Media, Digital Media or other related topics.
+Look at the tabs across the website banner and click on Research Topics and then select "Full Topics List".
+There you might select under "Age & Demographics" Generation X, Generation Y, Millennials, Baby Boomers, or under "Internet & Technology" you might choose Social Media, or choose the category "News Habits & Media," or other related topics.
 You may also use their search box and type in key words.
-In the first row of tabs, you might select Hispanics or Social Trends to learn more about your target audiences.
+These can be helpful in learning more about your target audience(s).

 Social Media Audience Research